RamadhanAdam/phish-transformer/README.md

 ## What It Does

-1. Learns URL patterns from the [UCI PhisUSIIL Phishing URL Dataset](https://archive.ics.uci.edu/dataset/967/phiusiil+phishing+url+dataset ).
+1. Learns URL patterns from the [UCI PhisUSIIL Phishing URL Dataset](https://archive.ics.uci.edu/dataset/967/phiusiil+phishing+url+dataset).
 2. Tokenizes each URL into 75 ASCII characters.
 3. Feeds the sequence into a ~ 45k parameter transformer encoder
 4. Returns a probability via a Flask REST endpoint `/predict` .
 5. Displays a red banner in Chrome when the probability > 0.5.

+---

+## Limitations

+The model judges **only the URL string** (characters, sub-domains, TLD, etc.) and does **not** fetch or inspect page content.
+It is designed as a **zero-latency first filter** against look-alike domains; content-based attacks require additional page-analysis layers.

+## Future Improvements

+- Integrate **content-based page analysis** to catch phishing beyond URL strings.
+- Support **real-time updates** from threat feeds to improve detection of new domains.
+- Extend multilingual support and handle **punycode / internationalized domains**.
+- Explore **edge deployment optimizations** (INT8 quantization, 1-D CNN variant).
+- Implement **user feedback loop** for continual model retraining.
 ---

 ## Folder Map